Dental and Oral Health

 Specific Aim 1: Enhance and develop new outreach pathways to confront chronic health issues in rural Appalachia, ensuring that our research addresses community concerns and that the community benefits from our findings.

 Specific Aim 2: Develop the clinical and translational research programs of the future using innovative methods to champion collaborative team science.

 Specific Aim 3: Enhance existing educational pathways and develop novel methods to educate and excite the next generation of collaborative clinical and translational scientists.

 Specific Aim 4Strengthen the development of biomedical informatics and novel methodologies through improved cross-disciplinary collaboration.

-The CCTS now encompasses the Clinical Research Development and Operations Center (CR-DOC), which resulted from the integration of the former UK Clinical Research Organization (UKCRO) and UK’s General Clinical Research Center
+The CCTS now encompasses the Clinical Services Cores (CSC), which resulted from the integration of the former UK Clinical Research Organization (UKCRO) and UK’s General Clinical Research Center

 (GCRC).
-Along with eight other key functions, CR-DOC provides a centralized infrastructure consisting of key
+Along with eight other key functions, CSC provides a centralized infrastructure consisting of key

 core facilities and services to help investigators, clinicians, and scholars from across the University and the Commonwealth of Kentucky to access much needed resources to become educated on the conduct of clinical research, and to afford them mechanisms to access a gamut of support services needed for the conduct of high quality clinical and translational research.
 These services do not end at the boundaries of the University of Kentucky campus, but reach across the Commonwealth engaging greater partnership between the communities, industry, and the